aaranburu/Deep-Reinforcement-Learning-Nanodegree-Udacity/README.md

 ### Solution

 Try to train your own agent by yourself!
 You can always download the files in this repository and look at the solution.
-In addition, more details about the algorithm, implementation and hyperparameters tuning is provided in **Report.pdf**.
+In addition, more details about the algorithm, implementation and hyperparameters tuning is provided in **Report.md**.

 ### (Optional) Challenge: Learning from Pixels